Black, White, Other: Biracial Americans Talk About Race and Identity

 What BWO Interviewees Say Today

 What has made Black, White, Other resonate so deeply — for so long and with so many — is the chorus of harmoniously dissonant voices that fill its pages.
-On the occasion of the ebook’s release, the author has begun to track down BWO alum and ask them to comment on what has (or has not) changed since she interviewed them in the early 1990s.
-Here, once again, they speak for themselves (click on each image to hear from the person):
+On the occasion of the ebook’s release, the author has begun to track down BWO alum and ask them for comments about what has (or has not) changed since she interviewed them in the early 1990s.
+Here, once again, they speak for themselves: